happykhan/microreact-cookbook/docs/examples/example_1.md

+---
+title: Example one test
+description: Microreact can be used to explore complex relationships between geography, phylogeny and other contextual information
+icon: material/emoticon-happy
+status: new
+authors:
+    - Nabil-Fareed Alikhan
+date: 2018-07-10
+---

 Microreact can be used to explore complex relationships between geography, phylogeny and other contextual information.
 In this example we will look at at an existing published dataset.